The following must be submitted by all first year applicants:

 - Official high school transcript.
 Transcript must include official school stamp and/or administrator's signature, received in a sealed envelope bearing the transcripting school's logo

 - Official scores of either the ACT, SAT, or the CLT.

 *Applicants who have permanent resident alien status in the United States must also fulfill the requirements listed under Other Admissions.

 First-Year Admission Criteria

-Careful consideration is given to a number of factors in reviewing applications and may include: academic records, class rank, standardized test scores, personal recommendations, church/ministry involvement, extracurricular activity participation, community service, and the applicant’s written essay.
+Careful consideration is given to a number of factors in reviewing applications and may include: academic records, class rank, standardized test scores, personal recommendations, church/ministry involvement, extracurricular activity participation, and community service.
 Applicants for admission are evaluated on the basis of the candidate’s academic record, character, aptitude, and potential for success in the DBU experience.

 The following criteria are considered when selecting candidates for admission: